aota/kaleidofest.ca/location.md

 **You can park for free in the following areas:**

+Friday Night & Sunday:
+- North and south side of 118 Ave
+- ATB Parking Lot (8804 – 118 Ave)
-- St Faith's Anglican Church Parking Lot
+- Canadian Native Friendship Centre Parking Lot (11728 – 95 St)

+Saturday:
+- North side of 118 Ave
-- ATB financial parking lot
+- ATB Parking Lot (8804 – 118 Ave)
-- 95th street 117<sup>th</sup> ave, south west parking lot
-- Street parking down 118<sup>th</sup> Ave except for closure area (see below)

-**Note: Saturday evening there is an Eskimos game, which means you cannot park on residential streets south of 118<sup>th</sup> Ave to 112<sup>th</sup> Ave in the Stadium area without a permit.
-You will be ticketed and/or towed.**
+- Canadian Native Friendship Centre Parking Lot (11728 – 95 St)

+**Note: Please be aware that there is an Edmonton Eskimos football game on Saturday, September 12 at 6:00 pm.
+If you are coming by vehicle, please be aware of the parking ban on the south side of 118 Avenue.
+The City of Edmonton will be ticketing and towing.**

 There are many spaces to park, but if you can walk or take transit it helps those who cannot a great deal.